-(13) Cultured milk--The food produced by culturing cream, milk, partially skimmed milk, or skim milk, used alone or in combination with characterizing microbial organisms.
+(18) Cultured milk--The food produced by culturing cream, milk, partially skimmed milk, or skim milk, used alone or in combination with characterizing microbial organisms.
 Cultured milk is further defined in Title 21, CFR, §131.112.

-(14) Dairy farm--Any place or premises where one or more lactating animals (cows, goats or sheep, water buffalo, or other hooved animal) are kept, and from which a part or all of the milk or milk products product(s) is provided, sold, or offered for sale to a milk plant , receiving station, or transfer station.
+(19) Dairy farm--Any place or premises where one or more cows or goats are kept, and from which a part or all of the milk or milk products is provided, sold, or offered for sale to a milk plant or transfer station.

-(15) Dairy plant or plant--Any place, premise, or establishment where milk or milk products are received or handled for processing or manufacturing.

-(16) Dairy plant sampler--A department employee responsible for the collection of official samples for regulatory purposes outlined in §6 of the "Grade A Pasteurized Milk Ordinance."

-(17) Dairy product--Butter, cheese, dry cream, plastic cream, dry whole milk, nonfat dry milk, dry buttermilk, dry whey, whey protein concentrates, evaporated milk (whole or skim), condensed whole milk and condensed skim milk (plain or sweetened), and such other products derived from milk, as may be specified under the statutory standard for butter (Title 21, U.S.C.
-Part 321a), and the Federal Standards of Identity for Cheese and Cheese Related Products (Title 21, CFR, Part 133).
+(20) Dairy plant sampler--A department employee responsible for the collection of official samples for regulatory purposes.
+(21) Dairy product--Butter, cheese, dry cream, plastic cream, dry whole milk, nonfat dry milk, dry buttermilk, dry whey, whey protein concentrates, evaporated milk (whole or skim), condensed whole milk and condensed skim milk (plain or sweetened), and such other products derived from milk, as may be specified under the statutory standard for butter (Title 21, U.S.C.
+Part 321a), and the Federal Standards of Identity for Cheese and Related Cheese Products (Title 21, CFR, Part 133).

-(18) Dairy product manufacturer--Any place, premises or establishment where milk or milk products for manufacturing purposes are collected, handled, processed, dried, stored, pasteurized, ultra-pasteurized, aseptically processed, bottled, or prepared for distribution.

-(19) Department--The Department of State Health Services, the Commissioner of Health, or his authorized representative.
-For purposes of this chapter, the Texas Department of Health is an equivalent term.
+(22) Department--The Department of State Health Services, the Commissioner of Health, or an authorized representative.

-(20) Distributor--Any person who offers for sale or sells to another person any milk, milk products, or frozen dessert product.
+(23) Distributor--Any person who offers for sale or sells to another person any pasteurized milk, pasteurized milk products, dairy product,or frozen dessert product.

-(21) Drug--The term "drug" includes:
+(24) Drug--The term "drug" includes: